filip-swinarski/contratiempo/content/static-content.md

 __EN__

-He plays guitar since 1990, and become interested in flamenco in year 2000.
+He has been playing guitar since 1990, and became interested in flamenco in year 2000.
 Before flamenco, he dealt with music poetry and religious music, composing to lyrics.
 He accompanied number of performers and played his own compositions on nationwide reviews of music poetry and religious music.
 He performed in Piwnica Artystyczna "Przechowalnia", owned by Elżbieta Adamiak.
 He took part in Flamenco Festiwal in Lublin and subsequent editions of Flamenco Festiwal in Lodz.
 In 2007 he had opportunity to perform in Teatr Nowy in Lodz with Vicky Barea and Mateo el Gallito.
-He sings flamenco for few years.
+He has been singing flamenco for few years.
 Co-founder of CONTRATIEMPO band.

 __ES__